moodle-an-hochschulen/moodle-block_cohortspecifichtml/README.md

 ### block/cohortspecifichtml:viewalways

-HTML (on cohorts) blocks are always visible to the capability owners independently from any membership in defined cohorts.
+Text (on cohorts) blocks are always visible to the capability owners independently from any membership in defined cohorts.
 By default, this capability is not allocated to any standard roles.
-As an admin, you might want to add this capability to the teacher role to let teachers see all the HTML (on cohort) block contents independently from the editing state of the course.
+As an admin, you might want to add this capability to the teacher role to let teachers see all the Text (on cohort) block contents independently from the editing state of the course.

 Theme support